 David Beckham among mourners at Sven-Goran Eriksson’s funeral in Sweden

-David Beckham was amongst mourners at Fryksande church in the Swedish town of Torsby for the funeral of former England manager Sven-Goran Eriksson.
+David Beckham was among the mourners at Fryksande church in the Swedish town of Torsby on Friday for the funeral of former England manager Sven-Goran Eriksson.

-Captain of the team during the Swede’s spell in charge in between 2001 and 2006, Beckham was joined by Nancy Dell’Olio with whom Eriksson was in a relationship during his time in charge of the team.
+Captain of the team during Eriksson’s spell in charge between 2001 and 2006, Beckham was joined by Eriksson’s former partner Nancy Dell’Olio, with whom the Swede was in a relationship during his time with England.

-The church service, which included renditions of Elton John’s Candle in the Wind and Frank Sinatra’s My way, began at just after 10am local time.
+The church service, which included sung renditions of Elton John’s Candle in the Wind and Frank Sinatra’s My Way accompanied on piano, began at just after 10am local time and lasted around an hour.

-The eulogy paid tribute to Eriksson’s love of routine and discipline and alluded to the fact he was never late and that he frequently wore a suit as a teenager.
+Tribute was paid to a love of routine and discipline shown by Eriksson, who led England to three major tournament quarter-finals shortly after securing Lazio their first Serie A title in 26 years, alluding to the fact he was never late and that he frequently chose to wear a suit as a teenager.

 It was also recounted how, as a child, he would post a sign on his bedroom door saying “no entry – homework in progress”, when he would in fact be on his bed reading detective novels.

-There was reference too to his realisation in the final months of his life of a dream to manage Liverpool, which he did in a charity match in March where he took charge of a “legends” side.
+There was reference too to his realisation of a lifelong dream in the final months of his life to manage Liverpool, which he did in a charity match in March when he took charge of a “legends” side at Anfield.
 His granddaughter accompanied him onto the pitch at the game.

+His love for Liverpool was commemorated by a local brass band playing You’ll Never Walk Alone as the hearse made its way out of the grounds following the ceremony.

+A single bell tolled as his body was carried into the church.

-Members of Sweden’s royal family were also in attendance, as was Eriksson’s partner at the time of his death, Yanisette Alcides – a Panamanian national whom he met whilst in charge of the Mexico national team – with roads surrounding the church in the small town where Eriksson grew up cordoned off and with a sizeable police presence in the area.
+Members of Sweden’s royal family were in attendance, as was Eriksson’s partner at the time of his death, Yaniseth Alcides – a Panamanian national who he met whilst in charge of Mexico – with roads surrounding the church in the small town where Eriksson grew up cordoned off and with a sizeable police presence in the area.

-Roy Hodgson, one of Eriksson’s successors as England manager, and former Football Association vice-chairman David Dein were also at the service.
+Torsby, which is in the west of Sweden, has a population of only around 4,000.

 Amongst those to arrive early were Eriksson’s son and elderly father, as well as a childhood friend of the former Lazio and Benfica coach, Bengt Berg.